llg2909/YAML_assignment/README.md

 In a python 3.8.0 environment :
     pip install -r requirements.txt \
 This command will install the dependencies used for this project.
+If there are problems, try to uncomment the commented dependencies in the requirements.txt file and launch the command again.

 ## Description